Counseling Psychologist Salary Guide: 2026 Earnings by State

 Counseling Psychologist Salary Overview

 The Bureau of Labor Statistics (BLS) provides the most reliable salary data for counseling psychologists.
-As of May 2024, the median salary for all psychologists is $96,100, with significant variation based on experience, specialization, and geographic location.
+As of May 2025, the median salary for Clinical and Counseling Psychologists is $100,580, with significant variation based on experience, specialization, and geographic location.

 Key Salary Statistics for Counseling Psychologists: